dlang-community/DCD/README.md

 symbol at the given cursor position.

-The output consists of the absolute path to the file followed by a tab character followed by the byte offset, folled by a newline character.
+The output consists of the absolute path to the file followed by a tab character followed by the byte offset, followed by a newline character.
 For example
 	/home/example/src/project/bar.d	3482

 #Server